jt196/audiobookshelf-sonos/README.md

    2. Returns `mediaMetadata` not `mediaContent`
    3. Removed `libraryItem.media.audioFiles[0].mimeType`, `authorId: authorId`, `narratorId: narratorId` references which weren't in the ABS [API spec for library](https://api.audiobookshelf.org/#update-a-library-item-39-s-media).

+# What Does Work

+1. I can add the service to Sonos with the CSD settings below - I had to uncheck the manifest box.
+2. If I try to open on the app, I get what looks like a perfectly formed soap response.
+3. If I make a [request](#soap-requests), I get a correctly formed response for `getMetaData()` and `getLastUpdate()`.
+Details below.
+4. Sonos requests come through using SoapUI, **but** even with a mock response that's exactly the same as the Sonos docs, I still get an "Unable to Browse Music" error.

+# Where Does this leave us

+- If someone can get their library to display inside the sonos app (I'm using v1), please share their config.
+- Once we're at that point, things should be relatively easy going forward.

 # Audiobookshelf Sonos

 A standalone server that adds support for listening to an Audiobookshelf library on Sonos speakers.
 Built on top of the Sonos Music API (SMAPI).